 - The primary endpoint (statistically significant reduction in combined Stage III + IV cancers) was not met, dragged largely by a Stage III spike in the prevalent screening round.

-- The secondary endpoints showed real and clinically meaningful effects: 14% Stage IV reduction overall (22% in round 2, 26% in round 3), 16% Stage I-II increase, 4x more cancers detected by screening, 25% fewer emergency presentations.
+- The secondary endpoints showed clear, clinically meaningful effects: 14% Stage IV reduction overall (22% in round 2, 26% in round 3), 16% Stage I-II increase, 4x more cancers detected by screening, 25% fewer emergency presentations.

 - Test performance held up: 99.55% specificity, 52% PPV, 92.5% cancer-signal-of-origin accuracy.